richorama/richorama.github.io/_posts/2020-08-14-event-driven-map.md

 There can be quite a bit of state, and this grows in complexity as we start using markers/popups, additional layers, etc...

+We also have to start writing code that looks at changes in the props to figure out what methods to call on the map.
+So we update these state objects to request change to the map, and then have to diff them in the map component to figure how to respond.

 If you start duplicating lots of unnecessary code, you know that something is wrong.